thoughtbot/backbone-js-on-rails/book/models_and_collections/filters_and_sorting.md

 ## Propagating collection changes

 The `FilterableCollectionMixin`, as we've written it, will produce a filtered collection that does not update when the original collection is changed.

-To do so, bind to the change, add, and remove events on the source collection, reapply the filter function, and repopulate the filtered collection:
+A naive approach is to bind to the change, add, and remove events on the source collection, reapply the filter function, and repopulate the filtered
+collection:

 ````javascript
 var FilterableCollectionMixin = {